TEDConsulting/swipedetector/README.md

 ```

 ### Configuration Options
-In case you don't require the default configuration and want to tune the sensitivity of swipes, you can pass your own configuration values.
+In case you don't require the default configuration and want to tune the sensitivity of swipes or gesture behavior, you can pass your own configuration values.

 ```dart
 SwipeDetector(